 - student no longer enrolled

 - student excluded

 - consent withdrawn

 - agreement (by collaborative team) to close

 - referred on to:

-- Ministry of Education Severe Behaviour Service
+- o Ministry of Education Severe Behaviour Service

-- ORS
+- o ORS

-- other agency.
+- o Other agency.

 3.5 Scope of Practice

 RTLB practice is focused on teaching and learning in accordance with the New Zealand Curriculum.